 In 1909 W.O.
 Jones, now 72 retired from the Boiler Works, his employment listed as “none”, in the 1910 census.
 The next year 1911, finds Evan Jones, Druid Walton and Jesse Ellis Coleman, who had worked there approximately thirty years, forming company with a $50,000 investment, which is called C.J.Walton & Son, “for the manufacture and sales of metal boilers”.
 Either they have acquired all the stock in the company or they have put additional money into it.
 In February 1922, W.O.
 Jones dies.
 At the end of that October, Druid Walton commits suicide in his office.

 In 1926 the business and property of C.J.
 Walton & Son was sold to the Drummond Manufacturing company.
-It happened that the Drummond plant that was the largest manufacturer of wagon axles in America, and had been located next door to C.J.
-Walton & Sons for over sixty years.
+The Drummond company was the largest manufacturer of wagon axles in America, and had been located next door to C.J.
+Walton & Sons on Main Street for over sixty years.
 Drummond continued manufacturing the boilers of the Walton design for several more years.
 Through the end of the Second World War the boiler division continued to manufacture liquid storage tanks of 50,000 gallons plus.
 After 1952 the company is no longer found to be in operation.